 That’s it!
-Once you’ve made these changes, Google will be able to access your website and the “Submitted URL blocked by robots.txt” error will be fixed.
+Once you’ve made these changes, Google will be able to access your website and the “Blocked by robots.txt” error will be fixed.

-To prevent the “Submitted URL blocked by robots.txt” error from happening again in the future, we recommend reviewing your website’s robots.txt file on a regular basis.
+To prevent the “Blocked by robots.txt” error from happening again in the future, we recommend reviewing your website’s robots.txt file on a regular basis.
 This will help to ensure that all directives are accurate and that no pages are accidentally blocked from being crawled by Googlebot.

 We also recommend using a tool like Google’s Webmaster Tools to help you manage your website’s robots.txt file.
 Webmaster Tools will allow you to easily edit and update your robots.txt file, as well as submit pages for indexing, view crawl errors, and more.